Sammons/CheckoutCartPricing/README.md

 This is a toy scala library that calculates the minimum cost, given a shopping cart, a catalog, and a set of bundles available.

-There are CatalogItems, Bundles, and a CheckoutCartPricingImpl object that exposes the logic through two endpoints:
+There are CatalogItems, Bundles, and a CheckoutCartPricing class that exposes the pricing logic through the endpoint:

 1. `def calculateCheckoutCartPrice(checkoutCart: Cart): BigDecimal`

-2. `def initializeCheckoutCartPriceCalculationSystem(catalogItems: Seq[CatalogItem], bundles: Seq[Bundle]): Unit`

 * A `Cart` is a `Map[CatalogItem, Int]` and a `CatalogItem` is a `case class CatalogItem(id: String, name: String, value: BigDecimal)`